ChrisTitusTech/website/content/posts/2022/shrink-vmware-vmdk.md

 ## Still Too Big?

 If it is still too large, you can simply export the VM to OVF format inside VMWare Workstation.
 This will create a new vmdk file that will be considerably smaller.
-You can ignore all the other files it creates.
+OVF is pretty easy to move to VirtualBox and other VM platforms as well.

 `export to ovf`

 ![ovf](/images/2022/vmware-ovf.jpg)